 This course is an introduction to Configuration Management (CM) as a solution to engineering problems.
 Students are introduced to project management, change orders, documentation revision, product and project flow processes.
 Applications of CM are applied to the private corporate sector as well as to government agencies.

 Prerequisite(s): Senior status.
-(HO) (WI)
+(HO) (WI) Offered at Providence

 ENGN4030 Digital Signal Processing